parth7stark/MMA_GravitationalWave/README.md

 7. Once the run begins, two output files will be generated for each client and server in your working directory:
 `<job-name>-err-<job_id>.log` (error logs) and `<job-name>-out-<job_id>.log` (output logs).
 Additionally, the job's output files will be saved in the log output directory specified in your configuration file.

+## Usage on Delta AI

+Since Delta AI is an **ARM64 architecture machine**, so the Apptainer definition file must be updated to use a base image and install libraries compatible with the ARM64 architecture.

+Just use the `MMA_GW_Inference_miniapp_arm64.def` for building the image.
+The remaining steps are the same as those for Delta or Linux x86 architecture.

 ## Usage on Polaris

 Polaris compute nodes do not have network access to the event fabric's port.
 Therefore, an HTTPS proxy is required.
 While this will be set up in the future, as a workaround, you can run the server or detector on the **login node**.

 Modification to above usage steps: